Special Education Doctoral Degree Ed.D.

 West Virginia University is accredited by the Higher Learning Commission.

 This program meets the professional standards of the Council for Exceptional Children.
-U.S. News and World Report rated the online graduate education programs in the top 100 programs in the U.S. WVU’s Professional Education Preparation Unit is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+U.S. News and World Report rated the online graduate education programs in the top 100 programs in the country.
+WVU’s Professional Education Preparation Unit is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 Every applicant will be reviewed to determine the extent to which they meet these criteria: